cnoam/spark-course/readme.md

 ## The `run` command does not open the browser

-run `docker logs spark-lab` and find the line with teh URL to open the notebook.
+run `docker logs spark-lab` and find the line with the URL to open the notebook.

+## Strange errors
+If strange errors happen, save your changes to another folder and start fresh:

+Clean the Docker environment:
+1. docker compose down
+1. docker container prune
+1. docker volume prune

+Clean the source code:
+1. git reset --hard